Competency Based Interviews – let’s take the mystery out of them for you!

 For those who are not necessarily looking at a managerial level position, team work is one category in which you have a chance to shine.
 Organisations are quickly coming to realise that a cultural fit is just as important as the ability to do the job.

-Describe a situation where there was conflict in a team and what you did to resolve it?
+- Describe a situation where there was a conflict in a team and what you did to resolve it?

 A useful way to remember how to structure your answer is under the mnemonic STAR.